Edwinngera/sparsex/README.md

 # Development

 #### Priority
+* Classification, make class files for SVMLight and SklearnSVC.
 * Classification, use Joachim's SVM-Light.
+* Classification, implement methods for SVMLight.
 * Classification, call SVM-light using subprocess.
+* Classification, currently use input, model and output files in /tmp/ folder and read them.

 #### Backlog
 * Pipeline, expose API for handling many intricasies for fine tuning the server config.
 Also think of a way of letting the user choose a custom pipeline by choosing any of the following.
 Sort of like a pipeline buffet where it transfers the output of one to the other.
 Also the user can provide the data to any given function rather than relying on the pipeline.